Richard C Bell: A Personal Injury Attorney Dedicated to Fighting for Clients Involved in Public Transportation Accidents in New York

 Richard C. Bell: Over Three Decades of Legal Expertise

-Richard C. Bell has been representing New York City public transportation injury clients for more than 31 years.
-He has a firm understanding of local laws and statutes that were designed to protect the public from being bullied by large public agencies.
-He will do everything that is in his power to ensure you the maximum compensation for your claim.
-He also understands how public transportation accident injuries can affect the lives and overall well-being of his clients.
+Richard C. Bell has been representing New York City public transportation injury clients for more than 38 years.
+He has a firm understanding of local laws and statutes that were designed to protect the public from the negligence of large public agencies.* He will do everything that is in his power to ensure you the maximum compensation for your claim.* He also understands how public transportation accident injuries can affect the lives and overall well-being of his clients.
 If your injuries are serious and caused by the negligence of public transportation agencies, you are entitled to compensation for your pain and suffering and lost wages.
 Some common places people incur injuries either on or near public transit include:

 - MTA Stops and Stations